united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 2. Configure the mqtt node to use `united-manufacturing-hub-mqtt` as the Server and set the topic to `umh/v1/printingCo/lisbon/hall-a/speedmaster106/_analytics/work-order/start`.
 3. Drag a function node from the palette to the flow.
 This function will setup the state machine.
-4. Double-click the function node and set the following code:
+4. Double-click the function node, set the name `state-machine-setup`, and set the following code:
 ```javascript
 // At the start of each order there is nothing produced, so set it to zero
 msg.payload["produced"] = 0;